matplotlib/CZI_2024-06_mpl/LOI.md

 the project to ensure the long term health and viability of Matplotlib.
 An important part of project management is community management: fostering, diversifying, and growing our community.
-Supported developers are able to perform outreach attending conferences, mentoring sprints, or teaching tutorials.
+Supported developers are able to perform outreach: attending conferences, mentoring sprints, or teaching tutorials.
 We must ensure that our community is open and welcoming to everyone who wants to join, with opportunities to contribute in a spectrum of roles as their interests and skills develop.

-We propose to continue full support (1 FTE) for Elliott Sales de Andrade and partial support (.2 FTE) for Thomas Caswell.
-The effort will be split with approximately .75 FTE for maintenance, .25 FTE for medium sized enhancements, and .2 FTE for community and project management.
+We propose to continue full support (1 FTE) for Elliott Sales de Andrade and partial support (.15 FTE) for Thomas Caswell.
+The effort will be split with approximately .7 FTE for maintenance, .25 FTE for medium sized enhancements, and .2 FTE for community and project management.